 "Hello mate, I saw your listing on Gumtree and can you let me know if still on sale... firstname.lastname@example.org"

-"Hello, I saw your ad. on Gumtree.
+"Hello, I saw your ad on Gumtree.
 I'm ready to offer you 20,000AUD for the vehicle.
 For quick response, email me at: email@example.com Smith"

-and will have a name in title or numbers that are from overseas, even local looking with +614 types and are sent via online sms service providers like "SMS craze" etc.
+The messages may have a name in the title or may be from an overseas phone number.
+Some will even look like a local number with a +614 area code; these are sent via online SMS service providers like ‘SMS craze’.